 The rest of the paper goes as follows.
-Section 2 discusses model specifications.
-Section 3 introduces M-estimator, its asymptotic properties, and standard error estimation for a first-order DSPD-IFE model.
+Section 2 discusses the model specifications.
+Section 3 introduces the M-estimator, its asymptotic properties, and standard error estimation for a first-order DSPD-IFE model.
 Section 4 presents M-estimation for extended DSPD-IFE models to allow for heteroskedasticity, time-varying spatial weight matrices, and higher-order spatial and dynamic effects in the model.
 Section 5 presents Monte Carlo results.
-Section 6 concludes the paper.
-All technical proofs are collected in appendix.
+Section 6 provides an empirical application on the peer effects of firms' innovation decisions.
+Section 7 concludes the paper.
+All technical proofs are collected in the appendix.